shabansatti/vehicle-suspension-robust-control/README.md

 Suspension system health can deteriorate with the passage of time due to wear and tear of the suspension parts.
 Active suspension actuator should be robust to deal with such condition.
 This thesis deals with the design of a actuator fault tolerant Robust Hinf controller for full vehicle model.
-Robust Hinf controllers for disturbance rejection, parametric uncertainty eect minimization, delayed input eect minimization and fault tolerance have been designed in this thesis for active suspension system.
+Robust Hinf controllers for disturbance rejection, parametric uncertainty effect minimization, delayed input effect minimization and fault tolerance have been designed in this thesis for active suspension system.
 Simulation results are provided to evaluate the effectiveness of design.